The Wife from the Dragon Palace: Kalmyk people

+Southern Asia

 Bhutan

 Author Kunzang Choden published a Bhutanese tale titled The Shepherd: a poor shepherd grazes his sheep near a lake.
 He then sees a white rat and a black rat fighting, the black rat clearly superior.
 The shepherd intervenes and protects the white rat.
 Some time later, two women come out of the lake and introduce themselves as emissaries of the subterranean king; the white rat was his son.
 As thanks, the subterranean king invites the man to his court.
 The shepherd goes to the underground world and is advised to choose as a reward a simple looking dog.
 The subterranean king is reluctant at first to part with the dog, but concedes and lets the shepherd have it.
 The youth goes home with the dog.
 Back home to the "middle world", the shepherd keeps the dog at home and grazes the sheep.
 He goes back home and the place is clean and the meal prepared.
 The shepherd discovers the dog takes off its skin and becomes a human maiden.
 While she is away at the lake making an oblation to her father, Tsuena Rinchen, the king of the subterranean world, the shepherd burns the dogskin.
 He marries the now human daughter of the subterranean king.
-Some time later, a king from the human world sees the shepherd's wife and becomes enamoured of her, and decides to send the youth on impossible demands: to raze a whole forest in a mountain, to create a wheat field and harvest the grain.
-With his wife's family's help, the shepherd prevails.
+Some time later, a king from the human world sees the shepherd's wife and becomes enamoured of her, and decides to send the youth on impossible demands: to raze a whole forest in a mountain, to create a wheat field and then harvest the grain.
+With his wife's family's help, the shepherd prevails: his family-in-law gift him a box filled with swords to raze the forest; one with hoes to plant the grains; and lastly one with birds to harvest them.
+Finally, enraged at the poor shepherd's success, the human king decides to attack him with his personal army, and the shepherd's parents-in-law give him a fourth box which with he summons his own army to defeat the king's.